visgl/luma.gl/docs/api-reference/webgl/buffer.md

 Returns a typed array containing the data from the buffer (if `dstData` was supplied it will be returned, otherwise this will be a freshly allocated array).

+### getElementCount() : Int

+Returns number of elements in the buffer.
+In a buffer created with Float32Array typed array, each float is an element and takes 4 bytes (or 32 bits).

 ## Types